GEO vs SEO: Why Ranking on Google Isn't Enough Anymore in 2026

 You spent years building your Google rankings.
 You optimized your titles, earned backlinks, published blog posts.
 And it worked — until it didn't.

-Here's what nobody told you: the game has quietly changed.
-A massive portion of your potential customers are no longer typing queries into Google and clicking through to your website.
+A growing share of your potential customers are no longer typing queries into Google and clicking through to your website.
 They're asking ChatGPT.
 They're asking Perplexity.
 They're asking Claude.
-And they're trusting whatever answer comes back — without ever seeing your page.
+And they're trusting whatever answer comes back, without ever seeing your page.

 So what's the difference between SEO and GEO?
 And why does it matter for your business?